AntoinePST/Zephyr_Startup/ReadMe.md

 To install our Zephyr environment, we will need to access remote servers.
 We must therefore configure the proxy with our username and password to be able to access them.\
 To do this, after installing **Git Bash**, you should find in the path `C:\Users\my_user_name` the file `.bashrc`.
 This is a script of the Bash command interpreter that Bash executes each time it is started interactively.\
+*If this file does not exist, you must create it*.\
 \
 Edit this file with a text editor and add the code below: